MichelaPozzi/2025-topic-03-group-02/README.md

 ## **Results**

 ### Who is RiboSix?
-RS6_Human or as we call it RiboSix is one of the RNA-dependent proteins we identified.
+Among the 7159 proteins, one protein stood out: RS6_HUMAN, affectionately nicknamed RiboSix.
+What makes RiboSix special is not just its clear RNA dependence, but its specificity.
+It is only active during mitosis, suggesting a tightly regulated, phase-specific function.
+Further analysis revealed that RiboSix clusters with other RNA-dependent proteins into a known complex, reinforcing its functional relevance.
-What makes it so unique is that is only active during mitosis and works in a complexe with other RNA-dependent proteins.
-How we found that out, is described in the following.
+In the following sections, we describe the methods and results that led us to uncover RiboSix’s identity, its activity pattern, and its molecular connections.
 > ![RS6_Human Plot](Images/RBP_RS6_HUMAN.png)
 **Fig. 1: Intensity profile of RS6_HUMAN across 25 fractions.**
 Normalized intensities across control and RNase treatment reveal a clear leftward